Master of Science in Nursing

 - Nursing - Nursing is a caring profession that is guided by the ANA Code of Ethics and Standards of Practice.
 Nursing is not limited to physical care but incorporates the promotion, protection, and optimization of health.
 Nursing practice is guided by research which contributes to the delivery of evidence-based practice.

-National standards and professional guidelines were used to develop the MSN learning outcomes and curriculum including the Public Health Code Act 368 of 1978 as amended from the State of Michigan; American Association of Colleges of Nursing (AACN) Essentials of Master’s Education for Advanced Practice Nursing (AACN, 2011); the American Nurses Association (ANA) Nursing Administration: Scope & Standards of Practice; AACN’s recommendations for Graduate Roles, and Advanced Role Competencies for The Nurse Administrator or Manager; and the Outcomes and Competencies for the Graduate of Master’s Programs in Nursing (NLN, 2010).
-The learning outcomes for the MSN program are as follows:
+National standards and professional guidelines were used to develop the MSN learning outcomes and curriculum including the Public Health Code Act 368 of 1978 as amended from the State of Michigan; American Association of Colleges of Nursing (AACN) Essentials of Master’s Education for Advanced Practice Nursing (AACN, 2011); the Outcomes and Competencies for Graduates of Master’s Programs in Nursing (National League of Nursing, 2010).
+The student learning outcomes / graduate learning outcomes for the MSN program are as follows:

 - Integrate evidence-based knowledge, research, and clinical judgment to design, coordinate, and evaluate the delivery of care.